ton-connect/sdk/packages/sdk/README.md

 const universalLink = connector.connect(walletConnectionSource);
 ```

 Then you have to show this link to user as QR code, or use it as a deeplink.
-You will receive an update in `connector.onStatusChange` when user approves connection in the wallet
+You will receive an update in `connector.onStatusChange` when user approves connection in the wallet.

 ### Initialize injected wallet connection
 ```ts